OpenDSA/OpenDSA/RST/en/FormalLang/Compiler.rst

       \end{array}

-How does one build a lexical analyzer?
+How does one build a :term:`scanner`?

    * from scratch
    * lex